Shahed-02/Student-Database-Project-Excel-Tableau/README.md

 ---

 ## 😅 Reflections
 This project enhanced my ability to work with real-world data and create engaging visual narratives.
-Using **Excel** for meticulous preparation and **Tableau** for dynamic storytelling, I developed a dashboard that simplifies complex datasets into actionable insights. 🚀
+Using **Excel** for meticulous preparation  **Tableau**  & **Power BI** for dynamic storytelling, I developed a dashboard that simplifies complex datasets into actionable insights. 🚀
+It made me understand Pivot Tables more.
+That using filters wont exclude incomplete data in a Pivot Table!

 ---